Russia's Putin touches down in Japan ahead of top-level talks

 - The leaders are also expected to discuss the disputed Kuril Islands

-(CNN)Russian President Vladimir Putin touched down in the home town of Japanese Prime Minister Shinzo Abe on Thursday afternoon, local time, his first official visit to the country in 11 years.
+(CNN)Russian President Vladimir Putin touched down in the home province of Japanese Prime Minister Shinzo Abe on Thursday afternoon, local time, for his first official visit to the country in 11 years.

 Economic and security issues will be at the forefront of talks between the two leaders, as Japan looks to shore up a weak economy and Russia turns to the east to avoid US and European sanctions.